California Trivia

 Some days there just isn’t enough coffee.

-I’m stumped for blog topics this morning, so I thought I’d just share a few of the more amusing facts I’ve uncovered while researching my Northern California book
+I’m stumped for blog topics this morning, so I thought I’d just share a few of the more amusing facts I’ve uncovered while researching my Northern California book.

 The Lost City of the East Bay Hills.
 In the hills just east of Oakland is the Morgan Territory Regional Preserve.
 It was once home to the Miwok metropolis called Volvon.
 For 10,000 years this native tribe lived here, grinding acorns and hunting rabbits.
 Strolling through the preserve you can still see the bedrock mortars – the collections of holes in large flat stones where the women would gather to pound acorn meal.